 Myth: Overpricing Will Help You Avoid Underselling

-This is one of the myths that are most likely to cost you, clients.
+This is one of the myths that are more likely to cost the clients.
 People think that real estate agents can avoid underselling on a property by overpricing their homes.

 Move Past the Real Estate Myths